HCP applicant FAQs

 Can I complete the Master's degree part-time?

 HCP students are admitted and graded based on the same standards as full-time Stanford students and have full student privileges, rights and responsibilities.
 Access to online graduate courses is only granted through the end of the academic quarter in which you are enrolled.
 In the event that courses are not available online, HCP students may attend courses on Stanford’s campus.
+Further details about the Honors Cooperative program are online.

 Is the Data Science track offered as a part-time degree (HCP)?